Ever wondered, how many conscious decisions do we make every day?

 For example, how to know if you can trust someone or which direction to take to travel.

 In such cases, we don’t really need to spend time analyzing every bit of information around that person or a place.
-It all boils down to your past experiences, intuition, and preconceived notions.
+It all boils down to your experiences, intuition, and preconceived notions.

 In another instance, heuristics set a pattern in a way that customers feel the high-priced items have better quality than the cheaper ones.